-The Sexual Misconduct Policy applies to all members of the UIS community, including all UIS students; employees; other affiliated individuals, including but not limited to, visiting faculty and visiting scholars; and third parties, including but not limited to contractors, subcontractors, volunteers, and visitors.
+The Sexual Misconduct Policy applies to all members of the UIS community, including all UIS students; employees; other affiliated individuals, including but not limited to, visiting faculty and visiting scholars; and third parties, including but not limited to contractors, subcontractors, volunteers, applicants for enrollment or employment, and visitors.
 Any person may report an alleged or suspected violation of the policy.